datainfrahq/dsoi-spec/README.md

 - **Building Abstractions**: Encapsulate each concern in a purposeful suppression, such as control plane and data plane, handling business logic with a separate component (controller), heterogeneous configurations, and designing interfaces.

 - **Define Contracts**: Reach agreement between the various components responsible for reconciling desired, original, and current state.
-The DSOI spec provides a contract between the operator and its resources.
+The DSOI spec defines a contract between the operator and its resources.

 - **One Controller per CRD**: Each CRD should have its own controller for installation, scaling, and application specifications.
 The controller and application should interact with each other.